tianleimin/fetch-teleop/data/README.md

 Similar to the merge bag script, you will be prompted to input the prefix of the bag you want to convert.
 For example, if you input the prefix `fetch_test`, then a bag of the form `fetch_test_<>_combined.bag` will be converted to CSV.

+An explanation to the columns in the generated csv file can be found in `csv_header_explained.txt`

 ## CSV preprocessing for RL experiments